ben-miles/benmiles-wp/wp-content/plugins/flamingo/readme.txt

 Flamingo is a message storage plugin originally created for [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), which doesn't store submitted messages.

-After activation of the plugin, you'll find *Flamingo* on the WordPress admin screen menu.
+After activation of the plugin, you'll find **Flamingo** on the WordPress admin screen menu.
 All messages through contact forms are listed there and are searchable.
-With Flamingo, you are no longer need to worry about losing important messages due to mail server issues or misconfiguration in mail setup.
+With Flamingo, you no longer need to worry about losing important messages due to mail server issues or misconfiguration in mail setup.

 For more detailed information, please refer to the [Contact Form 7 documentation page](https://contactform7.com/save-submitted-messages-with-flamingo/).